For a complete list of every Rereading My Childhood, including links to each piece, please visit the Official Page: Rereading My Childhood.

 A Year With the BSC (The Baby-Sitters Club Friendship Kit)

-Two years ago, my father passed away.
+In 2015, my father passed away.
 My mother couldn’t pay all the bills without assistance, so my partner and I moved in with her.
 It was a good situation for everyone involved – my mother received help and the new arrangement alleviated our bills.
 At the same time, Jon’s job situation stabilized due to the new, optimistic Obama economy (we were so happy before the Orange Menace).

 For the first time in years, we had disposable income.
 I was also spending time with my mother browsing thrift stores, a hobby I forgot I enjoyed.
 At a Savers, I found a stack of my missed childhood – The Baby-Sitters Club by Ann M. Martin.
 The rush of memories from those years I spent with Kristy, Claudia, Stacy, Jessi, Mallory, Dawn, Abby, and, my favorite, Mary Anne grabbed me.
 Along with my newfound disposable income, I couldn’t resist.
 I purchased the whole stack.
 I had done what any adult does when they have extra money – I bought back my childhood – or more accurately, I bought the childhood I wished I had.